Hindumathi-Kumar/Data-Pipelines-with-Apache-Airflow/README.md

 By default, airflow comes with some simple built-in operators like `PythonOperator`, `BashOperator`, `DummyOperator` etc., however, airflow lets you extend the features of a `BaseOperator` and create custom operators.
 For this project, I developed several custom operators.
 ![operators](images/operators.png)

+The description of each of these operators follows:
+- **StageToRedshiftOperator**: Stages data to a specific redshift cluster from a specified S3 location.
+Operator uses templated fields to handle partitioned S3 locations.
+- **LoadFactOperator**: Loads data to the given fact table by running the provided sql statement.
+Supports delete-insert and append style loads.
+- **LoadDimensionOperator**: Loads data to the given dimension table by running the provided sql statement.
+Supports delete-insert and append style loads.
+- **SubDagOperator**: Two or more operators can be grouped into one task using the SubDagOperator.
+Here, I am grouping the tasks of checking if the given table has rows and then run a series of data quality sql commands.
+    - **HasRowsOperator**: Data quality check to ensure that the specified table has rows.
+    - **DataQualityOperator**: Performs data quality checks by running sql statements to validate the data.
+- **SongPopularityOperator**: Calculates the top ten most popular songs for a given interval.
+The interval is dictated by the DAG schedule.
+- **UnloadToS3Operator**: Stores the analysis result back to the given S3 location.

+> Code for each of these operators is located in the **plugins/operators** directory.